If you’re wondering how to select your home’s new flooring, simply answer these 6 questions:

 When it comes to being environmentally friendly – you really can’t beat bamboo flooring.
 First, bamboo floors have extremely low levels of formaldehyde and other harmful chemicals that are typically used to make some of the engineered flooring on the market.
 Of course, not all bamboo floor manufacturers are equal so do your homework and make sure you buy your floors from a reputable dealer.

 All of Ambient’s flooring is lab-tested for formaldehyde and other volatile organic compounds (VOCs).
-Our products exceed the standards set out by the California Air Resources Board (phase one and two), the Occupational Safety and Health Administration (OSHA), the International Standards Association, and European indoor air quality standards (E0 and E1).
+Our products set out by the California Air Resources Board (phase one and two), the Occupational Safety and Health Administration (OSHA), the International Standards Association, and European indoor air quality standards (E0 and E1).
 100% VOC-free products are also available by special order.

 Bamboo is Highly Renewable and Eco-Friendly